2023 Solar Incentives Guide for Marlboro, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panel system might qualify for both sales tax and property tax exemptions.
+- Tax Exemptions: Your solar panel system may qualify for both sales tax and property tax exemptions.
 Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you exclude the value that solar panels add when you are calculating property taxes on your house.
+Property tax exemptions let you ignore the value added by your solar panels when you are calculating property taxes on your home.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

-To best understand how the ITC might apply to you, get in touch with your local Marlboro solar panel installer and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Reach out to your local Marlboro solar panel installation expert to get more information.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

-More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit applies to you, get in touch with your local Marlboro solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit applies to you, talk to your local Marlboro solar installation company.

 State & Local Solar Incentives